Greetings! This page introduces the work that I am involved with and my background in dance and facilitation.

-I have been facilitating dance since 2003 and am thrilled to offer a variety of dance programs.
-Currently I lead dance programs with 18 communities; I bike to approximately 10 different locations each week.
+I have been facilitating dance since 2003 and am honoured to offer a variety of initiatives.
+Currently I lead dance programs with communities in the homelands of the Lək̓ʷəŋən, Xwsepsum and WSÁNEĆ Peoples, and online, as well as coordinating projects.

-I enjoy creating movement programs for people who might not feel included in typical dance settings.
-I am passionate about accessibility and inclusivity; I aim to nurture supportive spaces that are welcoming of people of all abilities, backgrounds, gender identities, sexualities, and levels of experience.
-Participants at my sessions range from adults, to kindergarten students, to people in their 90s, to young adults.
+For the past eight years I have been collaborating with communities who experience barriers in typical dance settings.
+I aim to nurture supportive spaces that are honouring of people of all abilities, disabilities, backgrounds, genders, sexualities, and levels of experience.
+Participants at sessions range from adults, to kindergarten students, to people in their 90s, to young adults.

 I love how dance improvisation can provide: